Frequently Asked Questions

 How old must my child be to enroll?

-To enter Kindergarten, a child must be turning four (4) by December 31st in the year that they start.
+To enter Kindergarten, a child must be four years old by December 31st of the academic year that they start.

 Is Maple Leaf a primary or secondary school?

 Our School offers both Elementary and Secondary programs.